MPCritic: A plug-and-play MPC architecture for reinforcement learning: Interfacing deep RL with MPC theory

 \subsection{Robustness and stability}

 \mpcritic preserves the \ac{MPC} structure, which makes it amenable to existing theory.
 We point to several such avenues that future work should more rigorously investigate.
-The importance of a terminal value function for stability and constraint satisfaction is well-established \cite{mayne2000Constrainedmodel,borrelli2017predictive}.
+The importance of a terminal value function for stability and constraint satisfaction is well-established \cite{mayne2000Constrainedmodel,rawlings2017model}.
 It is straightforward to incorporate quadratic functions, or Lyapunov neural networks, as a terminal cost in the design of \mpcritic, as is done here.
 As such, one may invoke \ac{LQR} or certainty equivalence arguments to construct a stable-by-design architecture \cite{lawrence2020AlmostSurely}.
 Robustness is another important aspect of \ac{MPC} safety.
 Although \mpcritic is trained on the system of interest, robustness is still important for improved constraint satisfaction, especially in the early stages of training, or if training is halted.
-Scenario-based \ac{MPC} \cite{lucia2013MultistageNonlinear} is a promising approach to robustness and would entail including a so-called robustness horizon into \cref{eq:mpcritic}.
+Any robust \ac{MPC} \cite{bemporad2007robust} or stochastic \ac{MPC} \cite{mesbah2016stochastic} method is, in principle, compatible with the \mpcritic framework.